sass/sass-site/source/documentation/at-rules/css.md

       display: none
 {% endcodeExample %}

-{% markdown %}
 When possible, Sass will also merge media queries that are nested within one another to make it easier to support browsers that don't yet natively support nested `@media` rules.
-{% endmarkdown %}

 {% codeExample 'merge-media-queries' %}
   @media (hover: hover) {